Listing Suppressed for Policy Compliance but Unclear Reason

 Your Account Health dashboard is your seller report card.
 The Product Policy Compliance section is crucial because it tracks violations that can impact your Account Health Rating (AHR).
 Amazon scores your account from 0 to 1000, and a healthy account should stay above 200.

 Each policy violation can deduct points, and repeat offenses are taken seriously.
-For example, getting more than two restricted product violations within 180 days could put your account at risk of suspension.
+Getting more than two restricted product violations within 180 days could put your account at risk of suspension.
 Check this section regularly for any flags and address them immediately.
+For a deeper walkthrough, see this guide on auditing Amazon policy risks.

 Reviewing Performance Notifications